thomasms/physicstom.com/content/blog/pypact/index.md

 That's it - 5 lines of code!

 We could take this further by only looking at the decay heat of nuclides starting with the letter T, for each timestep in the output.
-A useless exercise but can show the power of the library.
+A useless exercise nonetheless but it can show the power of the library and how little effort things like this become.

 ```python
 #!/usr/bin/env python3